booyasatoshi/googleguard/README.md

 ### User Engagement Data Modeling and Sharing
 Google's machine learning algorithms process this data to create what they call a "Google user engagement model."
 This model is so detailed it can predict your interests before you even know them.
 If you've started reading more articles about a particular topic, slowing down on certain types of content, or showing subtle changes in your browsing patterns, Chrome's algorithms detect these shifts and update your profile accordingly.
-# googleguard
-A Google Chrome extension using sophisticated mechanisms to block Google surveillance of Chrome users

 This profile isn't just used for advertising.
 Through various data-sharing agreements and legal frameworks, this information can be accessed by government agencies, law enforcement, and commercial partners.